JammuGenocide/Research/README.md

 3. Snedden, C. (2015).
 Understanding Kashmir and Kashmiris.
 Hurst.

 4. Saraf, Y. M. (2015).
 Kashmiris fight for freedom.
 National Institute of Kashmir Studies (NIKS).

+5. The History Of Struggle For Freedom In Kashmir, Prem Nath Bazaz, New Delhi, Kashmir Publishing Company, 1954